NikhilNarayana/FRC-YouTube-Uploader/README.md

 For Alliance Selection you need to have the words `Alliance` and `Selection` in the file name.
 All terms are matched in a substring so `Award` will match with `Awards` and same for others.

+##### Event Day
+This is in conjunction with the above option.
+If you are not uploading live this is very important, you need to name the ceremony files with Day 1, 2, or 3 based on when they were in your event.
+Then select the same value in this dropdown and the program will find the correct one.
+Only Opening and Closing Ceremonies are affected, there is only one Alliance Selection so it don't change anything for that.
+If you are uploading live, I suggest you leave this at `Ignore` and just set the file name to include the current day name.

 ##### Last Match Number
 If you want to batch upload a number of files you can do so with this.
 Every match between `Match Number` and this number, inclusive, will be uploaded and added to TBA.
 It will then replace this textbox with the original string and update Match Number to the last match uploaded + 1.